Bssam111/SmartSchedule/QUICK_START_DEPLOYMENT.md

 - Check that `Dockerfile.prod` exists in `backend/` and `smart-schedule/` directories
 - Verify all required files are committed to GitHub
 - Check build logs in Railway dashboard for specific errors
+- Make sure Root Directory is set BEFORE deploying (this is the most common issue!)

 ---